hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 speech, and ethnomusicology.

 Evaluation tasks with downstream learning:
-* Classification/multi-classification of the entire sound.
-* Tagging (multilabel classification) of the entire sound.
+* Classification/multi-classification/tagging of an entire audio scene.
 * Temporal classification / tagging (e.g. transcription and sound event detection).

 For the following kinds of tasks, we will use only embedding distance (no learning):